-Middlesex County Office of Culture and Heritage recognizes that some of our residents may need assistance in order
+Middlesex County Office of Arts and History recognizes that some of our residents may need assistance in order

 to fully enjoy our projects and program sites.
 We are committed to making your

 visit as pleasurable and informative as possible.
 Please let us know what we

 can do to accommodate your needs.